microsoft/semantic-kernel/docs/decisions/005-support-multiple-named-args-in-template-function-calls.md

 Pros:

 * Resembles JavaScript Object syntax and C# named argument syntax
-* Not using commas avoids the Cons in Syntax idea #1.

 Cons:

-* Doesn't align with Guidance syntax
+* Doesn't align with Guidance syntax which uses equal signs as arg part delimiters
+* Too similar to YAML key/value pairs if we support YAML prompts in the future.
+It's likely possible to support colons as delimiters but would be better to have a separator that is distinct from normal YAML syntax.

-### Syntax idea 3: Python/Guidance-Style keyword arguments
+### Syntax idea 3: Python/Guidance-Style delimiter

 ```handlebars
 {{MyFunction street="123 Main St" zip="98123" city="Seattle"}}